matthewjchin/matthewjchin/README.md

 I am currently a first-year graduate student at [Golden Gate University](https://www.ggu.edu/), studying in the MS in Business Analytics program, having started in September 2021.
 I graduated from the [University of San Francisco](https://www.usfca.edu/) with a BS in Mathematics and a minor in Computer Science.

-My previous experience includes a data science internship, a database developer internship helping to create a proof of concept for inventory, four years of help desk technician work at the [USF's Information Technology Services](https://myusf.usfca.edu/its), and tutoring for the [USF Mathematics and Statistics Department](https://myusf.usfca.edu/arts-sciences/mathematics) for undergraduate students in Pre-Calculus and Calculus and Analytic Geometry I.
+My previous experience includes a data science internship, four years of help desk technician work at the [USF's Information Technology Services](https://myusf.usfca.edu/its), and tutoring for the [USF Mathematics and Statistics Department](https://myusf.usfca.edu/arts-sciences/mathematics) for undergraduate students in Pre-Calculus and Calculus I.

 Hope you enjoy and follow along, always willing to learn and collaborate!